 Color is a deeply personal choice for everyone.
 Some people tend to gravitate to a color or set of colors that really express who they are as individuals.
 Some people report feeling comfortable wearing a certain shade or believe that certain palettes and designs are flattering to one's figure.
 Some people also associate certain colors with positive experiences in their lives -- like the cool crisp blue of the sea to help cope with intense summer heat, or shades of pink in our favorite Valentine's Day flowers and treats, or the preternatural green of trees first coming into bloom.

 Whatever the link between color splashed out there in the real world and what we choose to wear, just knowing our thoughts and impressions about color is a useful piece of self-knowledge.

-Pantone issued its top ten choices for women's fashion in 2009, a few of which Mia gave a prominent thumbs-up.
+Pantone issued its top ten choices for women's fashion in 2013

-See all the top ten in the Pantone Fashion Color Report for Fall 2009.
+See all the top ten in the Pantone Top 10 Fashion Report.

 Just because it looks good on a runway model...